AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 {sample}CS\_Tooltip\_13\_1{sample}

 Note: that stage the chart belongs to is considered as the stage of the tooltip of this chart.

+### Tooltip global container

+When any tooltip gets both methods {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} and {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} set as "true", the tooltip becomes the child element of the whole page.
+This may lead to a situation when the tooltip is left on the page after it has been reloaded.
+In this case, the only way to hide the tooltips left is to call the {api:anychart.utils#hideTooltips}anychart.utils.hideTooltips(){api} method.

 ## Out of screen